-- Offering assessment to match people to the services they need; - Providing on the spot support, treatment and advice without prior appointments or out of pocket cost.
-Every interaction should be with the intention of therapeutic benefit; and - Offering an episode of care model based on short to medium term multidisciplinary care, aimed at stabilising symptoms for people with moderate to high levels of mental health need, whose needs are not being met through other services.
+- Providing a highly visible and accessible entry point to services for people experiencing psychological distress, where all feel safe and welcomed; - Offering assessment to match people to the services they need; - Providing on the spot support, care and advice without needing referral, prior appointments or out of pocket cost.
+Every interaction should be with the intention of therapeutic benefit; and - Offering an episode of care model based on short to medium term multidisciplinary care, aimed at improving psychological wellbeing for people with moderate to high levels of mental health need, whose needs are not being met through other services.